jaredasch/ml-cli/README.md

 I'm also curious about certain ways to parallelize training machine learning algorithms, and hopefully developing them in a systems-heavy language like C++ will allow me to explore this.

 ## Next To-Dos
-- Seperate bias terms in gradient so no need for explicit `add_bias` call
 - Build out CLI + parser for logistic regression now that Logistic Regression + optimizers are pretty much done
-- Kernel logistic regression
 - Neural nets + CNNs

 ## Instructions to Run on Ubuntu